Contact

 Safety should be your top priority throughout the starting solids process.
 While baby-led weaning allows your baby to self-feed as much as possible from the beginning, it’s crucial to know how to cut and prepare foods to reduce the risk of choking.

 A good rule of thumb is to offer foods that are either a) hand held size or b) no bigger than the size of your pinky finger nail.
 It’s also so important to understand proper texture when preparing and serving foods to your baby.
 Foods offered to your baby should pass the “squish test”, which means they can be easily squished between your index finger and thumb, which allows the baby to squish with their mouth and tongue.
+To learn more about the squish test and keeping your baby safe when starting solids, snag the Infant Insights Mastering Starting Solids course.

 Additionally, understanding basic safety and the difference between gagging and choking will also ease some of your fears.
 Gagging is a natural reflex that helps babies learn to move food around in their mouths, and it’s VERY common in the early stages of baby-led weaning.
 Choking, however, is rare but can happen, so it’s important to know the signs and take a CPR course just in case.
 Understanding these things will make you feel much more confident as you let your baby explore different foods.